ipiotrowski/delivery_bottleneck_analysis_sql/README.md

 Raw loads all 9 CSVs to mirror the source.
 Staging includes only the 6 tables required by the analytical questions: `orders`, `order_items`, `sellers`, `customers`, `products`, `product_category_translation`.
 Skipped: `geolocation`, `order_payments`, `order_reviews`.

 Raw is a fidelity layer (cheap to keep, hard to rebuild).
-Staging pays the cost of typing and cleaning, so we don't pay it for data we won't use.
+Staging pays the cost of typing and cleaning, so I don't pay it for data I won't use.

 ### Layered architecture (raw → staging → marts)